frutbits/sapphire-plugins/README.md

-# template
+# sapphire-plugins
-> A repository for Zhycorp's project base
+> Plugins for sapphire framework